clement-micol/Reinforcement-Learning/Lab1/README.md

-In this Lab, we use tabular Q-Learning and "Policy improvement" to solve the Frozen Lake environment from OpenAI.
+In this Lab, we use tabular Q-Learning ((Problem 1)[https://github.com/clement-micol/Reinforcement-Learning/blob/main/Lab1/Lab1_Problem1.ipynb]) and "Policy improvement" ((Problem 2)[https://github.com/clement-micol/Reinforcement-Learning/blob/main/Lab1/Lab1_Problem2.ipynb] to solve the Frozen Lake environment from OpenAI.

 Winter is here.
 You and your friends were tossing around a frisbee at the park
     when you made a wild throw that left the frisbee out in the middle of the lake.